sohan-lv/Shoppers_Purchase_IntentionML/README.md

+> Made by Sohan L V | University of South Florida |

 # Predicting Online Shopper's Purchase Intentions

 This project aims to predict whether an online user will complete a purchase during a browsing session.
 It applies multiple machine learning models and advanced techniques like class imbalance handling and experiment tracking using MLflow.
 The approach is inspired by the academic paper: